St Benet Biscop Catholic Academy: History

 Northumberland used to have a middle school system (three tier) and this was the site of the Catholic upper school.
 It was reorganised in 2000 and became St Benet Biscop Catholic Voluntary Aided High School.
 Inspections judged this to be a good school in 2007, 2010 and 2013.
 It converted to an academy in March 2015 and has since been judged twice in 2016 and 2019 as requiring improvement The 2021 limited remote monitoring inspection reported that the outstanding issues had been addressed.
+In January 2023, the school had an inspection that judged the school 'A good school' in all areas.

 Description

 This is a larger than average Catholic comprehensive school serving a large area of Northumbria.
 The intake is largely White British with a lower than average number of ethnic minority students, or students from deprived backgrounds or students with special needs.